Logarithmic entanglement growth from disorder-free localization in the two-leg compass ladder

-The expression~\eqref{eqn:renyi-2-legcut} is evaluated numerically for $\alpha = 2$ using the free-fermion techniques described in the supplemental material (SM)~\cite{supp_mat} and plotted in Fig.~\ref{fig:renyi-legcut} for $\Gamma_2 = \Delta = 1$, and $\Gamma_1 = 1/2$ (with a corresponding average localisation length of $\xi \simeq 5.32$).
-After some initial transient dynamics, the growth of the entanglement entropy is seen to be logarithmic in time for sufficiently large systems, $S_2(t) \sim \log t$, before finite size effects become relevant and the entropy saturates to a constant value.
+The expression~\eqref{eqn:renyi-2-legcut} is evaluated numerically for $\alpha = 2$ using the free-fermion techniques described in the Supplemental Material (SM)~\cite{supp_mat} and plotted in Fig.~\ref{fig:renyi-legcut} for $\Gamma_2 = \Delta = 1$, and $\Gamma_1 = 1/2$ (with an average localisation length $\xi \simeq 5.32$).
+After some initial transient dynamics, the growth of the entanglement entropy is seen to be logarithmic in time for sufficiently large systems, $S_2(t) \sim \xi \log (t/\xi)$, before finite size effects become relevant and the entropy saturates~\cite{vN}.
 As shown in the inset, the late-time behaviour of $S_2$ is volume law: $S_2(\infty) \propto L$.

-We emphasize that the logarithmic entanglement growth is a consequence of the mixing between different $q$-sectors in the Ising model: in a fixed $q$-sector, the dynamics is described by an Ising model with binary disorder, for which entanglement growth saturates (away from the critical point).
+We emphasize that the logarithmic entanglement growth is a consequence of the mixing between different $q$ sectors in the Ising model; in a fixed $q$ sector, the dynamics is described by an Ising model with binary disorder, for which entanglement growth saturates (away from the critical point).
 This is checked explicitly in the SM~\cite{supp_mat}.

 \emph{Dynamical structure factor}.--- Logarithmic entanglement growth, while central to the phenomenology of MBL systems, is not realistically measurable in most experiments.
-In what follows we consider an observable that \emph{is} straightforward to measure in solid-state experiments, and we argue that it also exhibits signatures of MBL that are related to the logarithmic growth.
+In what follows we consider an observable that \emph{is} straightforward to measure in solid-state experiments, which, we argue, also exhibits signatures of MBL that are related to the logarithmic growth.
 Let us consider the dynamical structure factor in the basis of the compass spins $\hat{\Sigma}_{\alpha, j}$, where $\hat{\Sigma} = \hat{X}, \hat{Z}$.
-In particular, we are interested in the time-dependence of $\big\langle \hat{\Sigma}_{\alpha, i}(t) \hat{\Sigma}'_{\beta, j}(0)\big\rangle$, where the angled brackets correspond to a finite temperature average with respect to the canonical ensemble.
-The trace over charge configurations $\{ q_j \}$ implies that only operators that do not project out of a given charge sector are nonzero.
-That is, each $\hat{q}^\gamma_j$ operator that projects out of a given sector must appear an even number of times for the expectation value to be nonvanishing.
-As a consequence, the off-diagonal (mixed) elements $XZ$ and $ZX$ must vanish identically.
+In particular, we are interested in the time dependence of $\big\langle \hat{\Sigma}_{\alpha, i}(t) \hat{\Sigma}'_{\beta, j}(0)\big\rangle$, where the angled brackets correspond to a finite temperature average with respect to the canonical ensemble.
+The trace over charge configurations $\{ q_j \}$ implies that each $\hat{q}^\mu_j$ operator that projects out of a given sector must appear an even number of times for the expectation value to be nonvanishing.
+As a consequence, the mixed elements \textit{XZ} and \textit{ZX} must vanish identically.

 In the high-temperature limit, the nonzero components of the structure factor may be written as